MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 <img class="fancyimage" style="width:400px" src="img/testuserinput.png">

-### Add an entity
+### Add a Value Set entity

-**To add an entity**
+**To add a Value Set entity**

 1. Open the domain.
 2. In the upper-left corner, click **Entities**.
 3. Click **Add Entity** in the upper-right corner.
 4. Specify the following:
-    * **Entity name**: Enter the name of the entity using alphanumeric characters (no special characters).
+    * **Entity Name**: Enter the name of the entity using alphanumeric characters (no special characters).
 Consider using all capital letters and underscores (instead of spaces) as a convention; this makes the entities readily visible when they are used in intents and knowledge bases.
+    * **Entity Type**: Select "Value Set."
-    * **Entity values**: Enter each entity value, pressing Enter after each one.
+    * **Entity Values**: Enter each entity value.
+5. Click **Save** in the lower-right corner.
+6. If the domain is using LivePerson NLU v2 or a 3rd-party NLU engine, train the domain so that the addition is reflected in a new model version.

+### Add a Regular Expression entity

+**To add a Regular Expression entity**

+1. Open the domain.
+2. In the upper-left corner, click **Entities**.
+3. Click **Add Entity** in the upper-right corner.
+4. Specify the following:
+    * **Entity Name**: Enter the name of the entity using alphanumeric characters (no special characters).
+Consider using all capital letters and underscores (instead of spaces) as a convention; this makes the entities readily visible when they are used in intents and knowledge bases.
+    * **Entity Type**: Select "Regular Expression."
+    * **Regular Expression**: Enter the regular expression.
+All standard [RegEx rules](https://www.regexlib.com/) apply.
+    * **Sample Values**: If the domain is using LivePerson NLU v2 or 3rd-party NLU engine, enter at least five (5) example values that conform to the regular expression.
+These values aren't used during entity detection; they're used during domain training to improve the model's performance.
 5. Click **Save** in the lower-right corner.
 6. If the domain is using LivePerson NLU v2 or a 3rd-party NLU engine, train the domain so that the addition is reflected in a new model version.